moderntribe/tribe-alerts/README.md

 ### Pull Requests / Building

-Ensure you run `yarn prod` before submitting a PR to ensure the `resources/dist` folder is updated with the build.
+Ensure you run `yarn prod` before submitting a PR to ensure the `resources/dist` folder is updated with the latest build.

 ### Front end